 What Inhibitory Control Means for Your Classroom

-Diamond (2013) identified inhibitory control, working memory, and cognitive flexibility as key executive functions.
-ADHD can impact these functions in learners.
-Diamond (2013) noted poor inhibitory control is often evident in classrooms.
+Diamond (2013) named three key executive functions: inhibitory control, working memory, and cognitive flexibility.
+ADHD can affect these functions in learners.
+Diamond (2013) also noted that poor inhibitory control often shows up in classrooms.

 The Brake System Analogy